shuozhixu/Modelling_2024/README.md

 - Change the last number (by default 1.) of line 50 to the correct ratio identified in the prior lattice parameter calculation, i.e., the first of the three numbers you recorded for the CSRO case.

 Run the simulation.
-Once it is finished, rename the newly generated file `lmp.out` to `lmp_350KMDMC.out` and upload it to the `CoCrNi/ela_const/0K` directory.
+Once it is finished, rename the newly generated output file to `lmp_350KMDMC.out` and upload it to the `CoCrNi/ela_const/0K` directory.

 ### Lattice parameters at 300 K